kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/design.md

 - POST or GET request

+Implement each translation service, based on the documentation and curl examples.
+Later try to generalize the code.

 Derived Translator class will override `prepareRequest()` to insert the text to be translated in the reuqest (in the body or query parameters, etc), to format it as required (as a json object or encode it as a query string parameter).
 It will use the methods of the PSR `IRequestInterface` methods to do so.